October 28, 2020 Update:

-Specifically, this amendment proposes the following changes to the EPD waiver:
+Specifically, the approval finalizes the following changes to the EPD waiver:

 1. Removes the following services from the waiver:

 - Personal Emergency Response System (PERS).
 This amendment removes the coverage of PERS services from the waiver.
 Instead, as will be proposed in a corresponding State Plan Amendment (SPA), PERS will be covered under the state plan Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) benefit.
 Waiver participants will continue to be eligible for PERS, but as a result of this change, coverage will be extended to those beneficiaries not enrolled in the waiver, but for whom PERS has been determined necessary.
-A description of proposed updates to the scope of PERS services to be covered under the state plan DMEPOS benefit can be found in the corresponding SPA referenced above, which are planned to be proposed and effective concurrent with the EPD waiver amendment approval.
+A description of proposed updates to the scope of PERS services to be covered under the state plan DMEPOS benefit can be found in the corresponding SPA referenced above, which is effective as of October 1, 2020.

 2. Clarifies that EPD PCA service benefits are separate and distinct from State Plan PCA benefits and establishes a limit on EPD waiver PCA services to sixteen (16) hours per day.
 PCA services under the waiver are currently delivered to waiver participants as an extension of the state plan PCA services benefit.
 Under current practice, State Plan PCA services are capped at eight (8) hours per day and must be exhausted before EPD waiver participants can access additional PCA services under the waiver up to sixteen (16) hours per day.
 This current practice means that waiver participants can receive up to twenty-four (24) hours of PCA services per day total.
 The proposed amendment would change the designation of PCA under the waiver to clarify that it is a distinct benefit and no longer require exhaustion of State Plan PCA.
 As a result of this change, this amendment limits PCA services for waiver participants to sixteen (16) hours per day.
 Beneficiaries currently receiving more than sixteen (16) hours per day of PCA services will have no change to the hours of services allotted until otherwise determined by their annual face-to-face reassessment for long term care services and supports that services between 17 and 24 hours are not needed.